satishloka46/cart-repo/README.md

 # cart-repo
-practice purpose for jenkins pipeline
+practice purpose for Jenkins pipeline and performed code commit in the readme.file